hydephp/develop/docs/advanced-features/in-memory-pages.md

 >warning Note that `$contents` take precedence over `$view`, so if you pass both, only `$contents` will be used.

-You can also register a macro with the name `'compile'` to overload the default compile method.
+You can also register a macro with the name `compile` to overload the default compile method.

 ## API Reference